As college leaders meet, football players push to play - WHIZ News

-The Power Five conference commissioners met Sunday to discuss mounting concern about whether a college football season can be played in a pandemic, and players took to social media to urge leaders to let them play.
+After the Power Five conference commissioners met Sunday to discuss mounting concern about whether a college football season can be played in a pandemic, players took to social media to urge leaders to let them play.

 Big 12 Commissioner Bob Bowlsby said no decisions on the season have been made, but conceded the outlook has not improved.